Dr. Joseph Crowley

 - expansion of the campus School of Medicine into a statewide institution;

-- development of a new core curriculum and, jointly with that initiative, of an ambitious effort to enhance sponsored faculty research;
+- development of a new core curriculum and, jointly with that initiative, an ambitious effort to enhance sponsored faculty research;

 - founding of the College of Human and Community Sciences (known today as the Division of Health Sciences) and of the Reynolds School of Journalism.

-During his administration, initiatives were also launched to put in place a National Public Radio station, a campus-based, community-owned public television station, an effective long-term legislative relations strategy, and a Federal relations program to help diversify the university's financial support.
+During his administration, initiatives were also launched to put in place a National Public Radio station, a campus-based, community-owned public television station, an effective long-term legislative relations strategy, and a federal relations program to help diversify the university's financial support.

 A large-scale campus construction/facility expansion and remodeling plan was implemented, along with significant property acquisitions.
 The latter included a gift of 60 acres on which to build, in collaboration with Truckee Meadows Community College, a new campus (Redfield).